pedrohnsc/automation-LT/README.md

 ---

-## All the test scenarios are located on integration folder
+# All the test scenarios are located on integration folder

-- The reporter used on this project was the [Cypress Dashboard](https://www.cypress.io/cloud/) and all the results are available on the cypress cloud.

 ## Execution